sbg/sevenbridges-r/README.md

 ### Tutorials

-We have 3 different version (from stable to latest), 1) bioconductor stable 2) bioconductor devel 3) github for different levels of users and developers, so here are all tutorials and their coresponding version:
+We have 3 different version (from stable to latest), 1) bioconductor stable 2) bioconductor devel 3) github for different levels of users and developers, so here are all tutorials and their corresponding version:

 - Complete Guide for API R Client [[github](http://www.tengfei.name/sevenbridges/vignettes/api.html)]